Nonprofit Solar Spotlight: Newtown Congregational Church

 Cost of Electricity for 12 months $6,894

-By reducing the operating costs of the church by $8,499 in the first full fiscal year this beat our expectation of $2,451, which is the amount that was presented as year 1 savings at the NCC annual meeting.
+By reducing the operating costs of the church by $8,499 in the first full fiscal year beat our expectation of $2,451, which is the amount that was presented as year 1 savings at the NCC annual meeting.
 With the church being up and operating post-COVID it will be interesting to see if the 30,000 kwh covers the estimated usage in the future.

 The cost of the solar system was $160,992 and CollectiveSun paid $24,149 with NCC financing $136,843.
-Solar PV helps Newtown, CT with their mission of being a sustainable town.
+Solar PV helps Newtown, CT with its mission of being a sustainable town.
 The financial savings is helping Newtown Congregational Church keep the doors open.